Rand Paul attack: Neighbors now casting doubt on 'landscaping dispute' story

 Boucher’s attorney told Fox News on Monday that Boucher and Paul have been neighbors for 17 years and were “prominent members of the local medical community and worked together when they were both practicing physicians.”
 He said only that the dispute grew out of “a matter that most people would regard as trivial.”

+She said Boucher apparently mentioned something about Paul's trees being in the way when he's tried to sell his house.
+At the same time, she said she had never known the two men to complain about anything -- calling the attack out of the blue.

+Shawn Parker, an HOA board member in the community, told the same station he doesn't know of any history of property disputes between the men.

-But another neighbor, who requested to remain anonymous, disputed the buzz over landscaping in an interview with Fox News on Friday.
+Another neighbor, who requested to remain anonymous, disputed the buzz over landscaping in an interview with Fox News on Friday.
 The source said Paul and Boucher have not spoken for years, while expressing surprise over what happened.

 “Dr. Boucher is a kind and gentle fella, I’m shocked,” the neighbor told Fox News.
 “He’s a caring person—really caring, and gentle.”